samanthawhite/samanthawhite.github.io/aboutme.md

 subtitle: An Engineer Who Builds Software For EVs
 ---

-I'm a senior controls engineer for a company that converts gasoline powered vehicles to electric vehicles.
-My software has been driven over 4.5 million miles.
+Currently, I'm a senior controls engineer developing software for electric vehicle conversions.
+My software has been driven over 4.8 million miles on vehicles across North America.

-My main responsibilities include building software and diagnosing issues for:
+I specialize in:
 - DC Charging
 - AC Charging
 - Vehicle Diagnostics

 I aim to create vehicle software that is simple, easy to read, and safe to operate.
+I love teaching people about how EV charging works in order to increase the overall understanding of charging.

 When I'm not at work, I can be found hanging out with my dog, Teddy.